MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-get-started.md

 1. Select **Connect and sync**.

-During the initial sync, if either the workspace or git branch is empty, content is copied from the non-empty location to the empty one.
-If both the workspace and git branch have content, you’ll be asked which direction the sync should go.
+During the initial sync, if either the workspace or git branch is empty, content is copied from the nonempty location to the empty one.
+If both the workspace and git branch have content, you’re asked which direction the sync should go.
 For more information on this initial sync, see [Connect and sync](git-integration-process.md#connect-and-sync).

 After you connect, the workspace will display information about source control that allows you to view the connected branch, the status of each item in the branch, and a **Source control** Pane where you can take actions related to git.